-NEO total target direct compensation value represents salary, target CTI award and the target value of share-based awards (i.e., 100% for PSUs) and option awards (if applicable) for all NEOs reported in the Corporation's management information circular each year.
-NEO realized and realizable value represents actual salary paid, actual CTI award paid and share-based awards at vest date value (and for the portion of share-based awards that had not vested as of December 31, 2021, at an assumed value of \$11.13 per share, the closing price of the SVS on the NYSE on December 31, 2021, and assumed vesting of PSUs at target performance of 100%, which may not be the ultimate amount earned).
+(1) NEO total target direct compensation value represents salary, target CTI award and the target value of share-based awards (i.e., 100% for PSUs) and option awards (if applicable) for all NEOs reported in the Corporation's management information circular each year.
+NEO realized and realizable value represents actual salary paid, actual CTI payment and share-based awards at vest date value (and for the portion of share-based awards that had not vested as of December 31, 2022, at an assumed value of \$11.27 per share, the closing price of the SVS on the NYSE on December 30, 2022, the last trading day of the year, and assumed vesting of PSUs at target performance of 100%, which may not be the ultimate amount earned).